Solar Earth Inc.

 Grid-tied solar systems are less expensive than off-grid systems because you don’t need batteries to store excess electricity.
 You also have peace of mind knowing that you’ll still have power even if there is an outage on the grid.

-A grid-tied solar system is a great way to reduce your carbon footprint and save money on your energy bills.
+A grid-tied solar solar system is a great way to reduce your carbon footprint and save money on your energy bills.
 With this system, you can generate electricity and sell any excess back to the utility company.
 Grid-tied systems are easy to install and maintain, making them an excellent option for those who want to go green without breaking the bank.